cristobalwee/WhosIn/README.md

 # WhosIn
-Instructions to set up Who's In? raspberry pi server
+These are the instructions to set up your raspberry pi in order to work with the Who's In? app on your iPhone.